Denver Botanic Gardens Wedding Guide

 The biggest factor you have to consider when thinking about having your reception indoors or outdoors at the Gardens, is sound.
 Do you envision dining outdoor surrounded by plants under twinkle lights?
 Do you see yourself dancing the night away to a hip DJ?
 Of course, the best part of the gardens is that it is possible to do both by combining spaces to meet your needs.

-It’s also possible to have your ceremony at the Gardens and to choose to do your reception at another location altogether, like a hotel in Denver.
+It’s also possible to have your ceremony at the Gardens and to choose to do your reception at another location altogether, like a hotel in Denver or a nearby VRBO.

 Do I need to rent tables and chairs?